ACADEMIC PROBATION - ACADEMIC RESPONSIBILITIES - ACADEMIC SUSPENSION

 Students seeking an undergraduate degree from Texas A&M International University must demonstrate college-level proficiency in a foreign language.
 The College of Arts and Sciences has additional language requirements for the BA degree.
 Proficiency is defined as the equivalent of 6 college level semester credit hours (SCH) of a foreign language.
 College-level proficiency may be demonstrated by:

-Foreign language course credits may be used to fulfill, in part, the institutional option of the University Core Curriculum, the second Romance language requirement of the B.A. in Spanish or certain other lower-level general electives in other degrees.
+Foreign language course credits may be used to fulfill the second Romance language requirement of the B.A. in Hispanic Studies or certain other lower-level general electives in other degrees.
 In some degree programs, however, the foreign language may count as additional credits above and beyond those required for the degree.

 Majors and Minors: A major when specified as a degree requirement shall consist of a minimum of twenty-four (24) or more semester hours in one subject, six (6) of which must be taken at Texas A&M International University.
 For English degrees, the required freshman courses may not be counted as part of the major.